Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 Program Fees

-The program’s value is more than $26,500, but Bloomberg Philanthropies, with support from the Stavros Niarchos Foundation, are generously funding each successful candidate on a scholarship basis.
+The program's value exceeds $26,500, but Bloomberg Philanthropies, with support from the Ford Foundation and the Stavros Niarchos Foundation, is generously funding each successful candidate through scholarships.
 Scholarships include tuition, class materials, lunch, and refreshments.

-Those successful enough to secure a scholarship will be required to contribute a registration fee of $250 and will need to provide their own transport and accommodation.
-Applicants seeking a registration fee waiver are asked to contact their country program manager.
+Those who secure a scholarship will be required to pay a $250 registration fee and provide their own transport and accommodation.
+Applicants seeking a waiver of registration fees should contact their country program manager.

 Bloomberg Philanthropies works to ensure better, longer lives for the greatest number of people by focusing on five key areas: the arts, education, the environment, government innovation, and public health.